-The decrease in liabilities is related to the decrease in accounts payable in the current year.
+The decrease in liabilities is related to the decrease in other current liabilities in the current year.

 OVERVIEW OF THE FINANCIAL STATEMENTS (CONTINUED)

 Financial Analysis of the District (Continued)

 The following schedule provides a summary of the changes in net position of the District and is presented by category for comparison purposes.